 4. Interaction of Major Systems & Processes in Animals

 In this lesson, you'll learn about interactions at all levels of animals: organelles, cells, tissues, organs, organ systems, and organisms themselves.
-You'll also have a better understanding of the complexity of the organization of living things.
+You'll also gain a better understanding of the complexity of the organization of living things.

 5. What are the Human Body Systems?

 There are ten organ systems in your body that each have different functions, and they all must work together to keep you alive and healthy.
 In this lesson, you'll learn about each of these body systems, both what they do and which organs they contain.